Nichsiciul/Beginning-Frontend-with-React-Workshop/2) Creating a Stateful Component/README.md

 Remove the SearchBar and the ContactCards components and add our new ContactList to app and check out if we see it on the browser

 ## Getting data
+Get the mockData.json file (that is on the Resources folder in the repo).
+Add the file to the src folder inside the React application.

-Let's get some mock data from our new mockData.json file in the src folder This is just for testing out our state, real data will come from an API but until then we can simply mock it with adding
+Let's get some mock data from our new mockData.json file we just added in the src folder.

+This is just for testing out our state, real data will come from an API but until then we can simply mock it with adding

 ```javascript